CSI-Jose-Rodriguez/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git is a version control system that lets you manage your source code history.
+Github lets you manage Git repositories.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: Commit puts your changes into your local repo, while push sends your changes to the remote location.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: pull tells your local git to retreive and upstream does that and copies those changes from the remote repository.

 What part of these instructions was unclear or incomplete?

  - Answer:

 Type down any class notes below this sentence: